 Today is the day to leave Naples.
 You can take a taxi back to the airport or you can use metro line to the main railway station and from there the Alibus.

-5 days travel itinerary for Naples shows you all the major sights and must things to do, but you can shorten or longer it according to your wishes.
-But if nothing else, make sure to have at least 2 days in Naples.
+This 5 days Naples travel itinerary shows you all the major sights and must things to do in Naples, but you can shorten or longer it according to your wishes.
+If you are in a hurry, make sure to have at least 2 days in Naples.